 Classes run by Sunnie De Pass: PDTI Instructor.
 City & Guilds L3 Groomer

 You must book and pay in advance to constitute a booking.
 Cheques are accepted.
 You can book by bank transfer (email for details) or by coming along to a class.

 Please note: I take photos and videos during the class for learners to view and for the use of social medai marketing and the website.
 Please let me know when you sign up if you do not wish to be photographed or filmed.

 Why train the Dog

 The sooner you teach your pup how to behave, the easier your life will be.
-Most behavioural issues stem from a lack of exercise, boredom and good fundamental training in early life.
+Most behavioral issues stem from a lack of exercise, boredom and good fundamental training in early life.
 Begin training as soon as you get your rescue or pup after its vaccinations, as early as eight weeks of age.

 - As a dog owner, you need to be able to control your pet in all situations, whether this is within your home and especially out in public.
-The amended 1991 Dangerous Dogs Act (UK) in March 2014, puts more emphasis and responsibility on the owner whilst out in public or in a private dwelling and that means you must be sure of how to successfully give commands whilst the animal is on or off lead, near you or at a distance.
+The amended 1991 Dangerous Dogs Act (UK) in March 2014, puts more emphasis and responsibility on the owner whilst out in public or in a private dwelling and that means you must be sure of how to successfully give commands whilst the animal is on or off the lead, near you or at a distance.